Before we can open an account for you, we need to verify who you are, where you live and (if required) your tax residency status.

-- A current item issued by a New Zealand Government agency that contains your name and signature, for example a SuperGold Card or Community Services Card
+- A current item issued by a New Zealand Government agency.
+This must contain your name and signature, for example a SuperGold Card or Community Services Card.

-Please provide a current New Zealand driver licence.
+Please provide a current New Zealand driver licence where possible.
 However, we will accept a licence that has expired within the last 12 months.

 All of the above ID documents must be:

-- Original (except where indicated in Option C)
+- original (except where indicated in Option 3)

-In the event that the documents have been sent to an address where you do not reside, you can use this provided that it includes your name and residential address.
-For example, mail sent to your PO Box which includes your residential address is acceptable.
+In the event that the documents have been sent to an address where you do not reside, you can use this provided that it includes your name and current residential address.
+For example, mail sent to your PO Box which includes your current residential address within the document is acceptable.

 How to prove your address

-You can prove your residential address with any one of the following documents listed below.
+You can prove your current residential address with any one of the following documents.